gwcbi/phylobang/pathoscope.md

 		python  pathoscope.py -LIB python pathoscope.py LIB -genomeFile nt_ti.fa -taxonIds 9606 --subTax -outPrefix human

-However, I'm providing a target and filter library already formatted that you can download [here](https://www.dropbox.com/sh/3kjvec5lizwmo9l/AAAQmHEAwAfDixGtKC6eTeN1a?dl=0) and [here](https://www.dropbox.com/sh/2gzurlubxkzku0p/AADEIiGDig00FhNpu6XZ2iYaa?dl=0).
+However, I'm providing a target and filter library already formatted that you can download [here]() and [here]().
 The target library is a collection of genomes from the reference library of the Human Microbiome Project (description [here](http://hmpdacc.org/HMREFG/)), and the filter library is simply the human genome (hg19).
 We are also going to use another filter library as well ([phix174](https://www.dropbox.com/sh/9mt2a2v2xdqpj6x/AABgKTPNfwPNO7DpKjo56gdpa?dl=0)) to get rid of all the reads mapping to the Illumina internal control sequence that is sometimes added to sequencing experiments.

 ### Let's map the reads
 Once you have your data and target and filter libraries, we are ready to go ahead with the mapping step.
-For this we use bowtie2 so we will need to tell **PathoMap** where the bowtie2 indices are.
+For this, we use bowtie2 so we will need to tell **PathoMap** where the bowtie2 indices are.
 If you don't have bowtie2 indices, not a problem, **PathoMap** will create them for you.
 And if your fasta files are larger than 4.6 GB (Bowtie2 limit), not a problem either, **PathoMap** will split your fasta files and create indices for each one of the resulting files.

 If you have fasta files and not bowtie2 indices: